DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...!?"

 He said in voice that could be only heard by Jeanne.
-And it seemed that Resistance's commander shoulders became somewhat lowered...
+And it seemed that Resistance's commander shoulders dropped down a bit...
 Or so it seemed to Kay.
 But in that instance.

 "Bastard, what are you doing to Jeanne!"

 "Get away!
-Jeanne-sama, you're all right?"
+Jeanne-sama, are you all right?"

 Kay has been taken by shoulders and dragged away from Jeanne by her subordinates.